Course Title: Forecasting

 Overview of Learning Activities

-Exponential smoothing approaches, regression methods for time series data, state space models and model selection procedures will be covered in the lectures.
-You will apply contents of each week to analyze real data using R software.
+Exponential smoothing approaches, regression methods for time series data, seasonal and non-seasonal ARIMA models and model selection procedures will be covered in the lectures.
+You will apply contents of each week to analyse real data using R software.
 Assessment will be through a mixture of assignments, a project and exams.

 Overview of Learning Resources